liufangbaishikele/Soybean_rhizosphere_microbiome/2018_fungicide/Lab_plan.md

 * Can we use Power soil kit for Endosphere DNA extraction?
 If not, what does your lab use?

+* I remembered that I broke one of our multi-channel pipette, I was wondering do we have that fixed?

+* About the centrifuge, do we have adaptor for 96 well plates too?

+**Reagent  needed**

+1. 100% Ethanol  --- 120ml

 **DNA extraction plan**

+* Stop point

+1. After Add soil sample to 96 well plates.

+2. After add C4 solution.

+3